Corruption in China: Political incentives for cracking down

-Prominent anti-corruption cases in China are often an outgrowth of factional struggles for power in the CCP, as opponents use the "war of corruption" as a weapon against rivals in the CCP or corporate world.
+Prominent anti-corruption cases in China are often an outgrowth of factional struggles for power in the CCP, as opponents use the "war of corruption" as a weapon against rivals in the CCP or the corporate world.
 Often, too, the central leadership's goal in cracking down on corruption is to send a message to those who step over some "unknown acceptable level of graft" or too obviously flaunt its benefits.
 Another reason is to show an angry public that the CCP is doing something about the problem.

 In many such cases, the origins of anti-corruption measures are a mystery.
 When Chen Liangyu was ousted, analysts said it was because he lost a power struggle with leaders in Beijing.
 Chen was Shanghai's party secretary and a member of the CCP Politburo.
 In 2010, a re-release of the Chinese Communist Party's 52 code of ethics was published.